-His story centres on the tragic fate of one young soldier, who wakes to find himself blind, mute, deaf and paralysed.
+The story centres on the tragic fate of one young soldier, who wakes to find himself blind, mute, deaf and paralysed.
 Unable to tell if he is alive or dead, he struggles to come to terms with his disfigurement and hold onto his slipping soul by recalling his idyllic past.

 The horrors of his position is unimaginable.
-Trapped in someone else’s war and consequently his own body, Joe Bonham is a man who finds no reason to live, yet cannot die.
+Trapped in someone else’s war and consequently his own body, Joe Bonham becomes a man who finds no reason to live, yet cannot die.
 However inconceivable his pain must be, we come close to knowing the victim in these vividly written pages.

 Inspired by real-life soldier Ethelbert “Curley” Christian, Bonham’s gruesome circumstance provokes deep reflection of the true costs of war.
-Through his stream of thoughts, we learn of his juvenile naivety and blind patriotism as a youth, exploited for the political aims of an invisible elite.
+Through his stream of thoughts, we learn about his juvenile naivety and blind patriotism as a youth, exploited for the political aims of an invisible elite.
 It forces a look at the working class sacrificed in the name of their country, their only legacy a statistic.

 What the hell does liberty mean anyhow?
 A guy says house and he can point to a house to prove it.
 But a guy says come on let’s fight for liberty and he can’t show you liberty.
 He can’t prove the thing he is talking about, so how in the hell can he be telling you to fight for it?

-Joe Bonham is not just a patient on the hospital bed.
+Joe Bonham is not just a single patient on the hospital bed.
 He is the soldier far away from home, the battered body that never made it back, and the veteran who returned to the prison of his own mind.
-In a way fulfilling his last wish, Bonham’s living corpse has been paraded in fiction, warning all readers about the cruel reality of futile warfare.
+In a way fulfilling his last wish, Bonham’s living corpse has been paraded in fiction, warning all readers about the true and cruel reality of futile warfare.

 They died with only one thought in their minds and that was I want to live I want to live I want to live.
 He ought to know.
 He was the nearest thing to a dead man on earth.